(If you do need more information, contact Diane Faulkner at email@example.com or call 707-525-0143 ext. 115)

 Am I eligible to get Meals on Wheels?

 Seniors 60 years of age and older who are homebound and/or unable to shop and cook are eligible to receive Meals on Wheels.
-You may also receive Meals on Wheels, regardless of your age, if you live in designated senior housing or are the caregiver/spouse/companion of a 60+ senior who is receiving meals.
+You may also receive Meals on Wheels if you are the caregiver/spouse/companion of a 60+ senior who is receiving meals.

 Where do I get an application?